 There has been an ongoing fascination with Success Academy and its founder and CEO Eva Moskowitz as the city’s largest and most polarizing charter school network continues to grow in size and in scope.

-Monday’s release of a detailed New York Times report that gives an inside look at Success Academy charter schools and the methods used to achieve its unusually high test results is just the latest in years of accounts framing the network of 32 schools in the New York City education landscape.
+The release of a detailed New York Times report that gives an inside look at Success Academy charter schools and the methods used to achieve its unusually high test results is just the latest in years of accounts framing the network of 32 schools in the New York City education landscape.

-While serving mostly low-income, black and Hispanic students, the Times reports that Success has proven to be a “testing dynamo.”
+While serving mostly low-income, black and Hispanic students, Success has proven to be a “testing dynamo.”
 The charter network’s devotion to test preparation, teacher accountability and enforcing strict rules for student behavior has in part led to results that far outpace citywide averages on state exams.
 But the strategies have also garnered attention for causing high rates of student suspensions and teacher turnover, and skepticism from education advocates that the network is serving its fair share of high-needs students.

 Citywide, 29 percent of students passed the state reading tests last year and 35 percent passed the math tests.
 At Success Academy schools, 64 percent of students passed the reading tests and 94 percent passed the math tests, according to the Times.

 Those results have drawn considerable parent interest, with the network touting a record number of applicants for Monday’s admissions lottery.
 More than 22,000 children vied for just over 2,300 seats — a 50 percent application increase from last year, network officials said.

 However, the controversial methods to reach such high test scores take a toll on teachers and students by creating high-stakes environments that are often competitive and stressful.
 Student scores on weekly assessments are on display in the hallways of some schools and daily emails are circulated throughout the entire network that rank teachers by name based on the percentage of his or her students who passed that morning’s practice tests.